 The Graduate School of Arts and Sciences reserves the right to revoke admission of anyone who does not provide official transcripts.

-The documents should be uploaded to your application.
+Documents should be uploaded to your application.
 Do not email us or mail to us a copy of your documents.
 All documents mailed during the application process—with the exception of official score reports and official letters of recommendation—will be destroyed.

 Application fees can be paid by electronic check or credit card (Mastercard, Visa, Discover, and American Express).
 You will be prompted to pay the fee upon application submission.
 If you submit a paper application, then our office will notify you regarding when to make a payment.